Bios-Marcel/memoryalike/README.md

 to you and hit the respective key when they are hidden by a box.
 It's kinda like memory.

+## Rules

+The rules are quite simply.
+Your goal is to guess all characters correctly.
+If you can't do that, you don't win.
+If 40% of the board is hidden, you lose.
+So speed does matter.
+Every incorrect guess will give you minus points.
+While achieving a victory might not be easy, you can still get a good loss.

+## Controls

+You can give up on <kbd>ESC</kbd> and restart on <kbd>Ctrl</kbd> + <kbd>R</kbd>.

+## Difficulty

+The default difficulty is `0`, which is the easiest.
+It ranges from `0` to `3` and you can change it via the `difficulty` parameter.

 ## How to use it

-It's not done yet, so it's the bare minimum required for playing.
+It's not fully done yet, so it's the bare minimum required for playing.

 You need to download Golang 1.14 or later and either create an executable with `go build .` or run it directly via `go run .`.